 ACCOUMISC #39589C SS Utility Belt Hook

 The leather used to construct this piece is in choice, pristine condition.
 It is a fine shade of light brown, and is stamped “S” on one side and “SS 48/35 RZM” on the other.

-An interesting accouterment here.
+An interesting SS marked accouterment here.

 Near Mint. $575.00

 The leather has some cracking but is generally sound and supple.